25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 Error boundaries **do not catch** errors for:

-- Event handlers
+- **Event handlers**
-- Asynchronous code
+- **Asynchronous code**
 - Server side rendering
 - Errors thrown in the error boundary itself (rather than its children)

-A class component becomes an error boundary if it defines **either (or both)** of the lifecycle methods `static getDerivedStateFromError()` or `componentDidCatch()`.
+A class component becomes an error boundary if it defines **either (or both)** of the lifecycle methods `static getDerivedStateFromError()` or `componentDidCatch()`

-- `static getDerivedStateFromError()`: This lifecycle is invoked after an error has been thrown by a descendant component.
+- `static getDerivedStateFromError()`: This lifecycle is invoked after an error has been thrown by a descendant component
-  - It receives the error that was thrown as a parameter and should return a value to update state.
+  - It receives the error that was thrown as a parameter and should return a value to update state

-- `componentDidCatch()`: This lifecycle is invoked after an error has been thrown by a descendant component.
+- `componentDidCatch()`: This lifecycle is invoked after an error has been thrown by a descendant component
   - It receives two parameters:
-    1. `error`: The error that was thrown.
+    1. `error`: The error that was thrown

-    2. `info`: An object with a `componentStack` key containing information about which component threw the error.
+    2. `info`: An object with a `componentStack` key containing information about which component threw the error

-  - to log error information.
+  - to log error information

 ```jsx
 class ErrorBoundary extends React.Component {